Sustainability is sexy. No ifs or but(t)s about it.

 “Upcycle brand” Anekdot makes some seriously beautiful lingerie and sexy loungewear.
 By combining bold solids with soft, transparent lace inserts, Anekdot pieces are flattering and feminine.
 They sell bras and high or low bottoms individually, or as matching ethical lingerie sets.

-Not only do these vintage florals look old school, but they actually are since all fabrics are sourced from vintage deadstock that would otherwise go to the landfill.
-This means their collection runs are limited and unique.
+Not only do these vintage florals look old school, but they actually are since all fabrics are often sourced from vintage deadstock that would otherwise go to the landfill.

 Anekdot’s Ethical and Sustainability Practices